Dewansh-dp/Media-Flow/Readme.md

 -  It is mandtory to pass resource_type when deleting a file other than image from the cloudinary

--  Pagination is applied only on the aggregation pipeline not on the result document of the aggregation
+-  Pagination is applied only on the aggregation pipeline not on the result document of the aggregation so dont use 'await' before aggregation when using aggregatepaginate()

 ---